-Hundreds of police officers carried out the pre-dawn raid Friday, tearing down barricades, tents and canopies that have blocked city streets for more than two weeks in the busy Mong Kok district.
+HONG KONG - Hong Kong police carried out a pre-dawn raid early Friday on a protest encampment, tearing down barricades, tents and canopies that have blocked city streets for more than two weeks.

 On Wednesday, hundreds of police - some wielding clubs and pepper spray - pushed back protesters battling for control of a road near city government headquarters.